Apple please add USB-C to the iPhone

 Indeed, to be clear, the USB-C power solution for Apple products already exists.
 Buy a USB-C-to-Lightning cable ($25, £25, AU$35) and a 30W USB-C power brick ($49, £49, AU$69), and your iPhone will charge the battery to 50 percent within roughly 30 minutes.

-My Mac has USB-C ports, so does my Nintendo Switch and it would be incredibly convenient to just need one type of cable to charge them and my iPhone.
-USB-C is widely used on Android phones, tablets and PCs and is found on new peripherals like external hard drives and displays and new cameras like Panasonic's popular GH5.
+My Mac has USB-C ports, so does my Nintendo Switch.
+It would be incredibly convenient to just need one type of cable to charge them and my iPhone.
+USB-C is widely used on Android phones, tablets and PCs and is found on new peripherals such as external hard drives and displays, and new cameras such as Panasonic's popular GH5.

 Physically, USB-C is slightly larger than a Lightning connector but could fit in the existing iPhone 8, 8 Plus and X body design.
 And imagine if you need to borrow a cable to charge your phone: You could ask friends with iPhones and friends with Android phones to borrow theirs.

-Despite my paragon dreams of a USB-C utopia, an USB-C iPhone would have to overcome many real world obstacles.
+Despite my dreams of a USB-C utopia, a USB-C iPhone would have to overcome many real-world obstacles.

 As convenient as a "universal" connector would be, it's highly unlikely that Apple will dump Lightning in favor of USB-C.